Do Australian Tourists Need a Visa for Indonesia?

 Arriving in Bali from Australia: Visa and Tourist Levy

-Frequently Asked Questions for Australian Travellers
+Frequently Asked Questions

 Yes, all Australian citizens require a visa to travel to Indonesia, including for holidays in Bali.
 The most popular and convenient choice is the Electronic Visa on Arrival (e-VOA), which should be obtained online before you fly.